jimekevin/Linking-Infinity/README.md

 You can either use a Gamepad or a Virtual Reality Headset.
 As for the latter, this is only tested with Oculus Quest 2 but it might work with other devices.

-`Left Stick` is moves the character and the `Right Stick` is rotates the camera.
+`Left Stick` moves the character and `Right Stick` rotates the camera.